Eysee3/WD-Seatwork2/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.
+Resume containing things about ourselves, education, projects and contact information.

 Guiding Question:
-- What is the project
+- What is the project?
+Resume
-- Whats the purpose
+- Whats the purpose?
+To compile our work
-- What are key components
+- What are key components?
+About me, Education, Projects and Contact Information
-- What technology used and how it is used
+- What technology used and how it is used?
+HTML, CSS, JS, Bootstrap, Font Awesome, Google Fonts, etc.

 ### Key Components
 <!-- TODO: List of Key Components -->